fergiemcdowall/stopword/README.md

 `ja` Japanese and `zh` Chinese Simplified have no space between words.
 For these languages you need to split the text into words before feeding it to the `stopword` module.
 You can check out [TinySegmenter](http://chasen.org/%7Etaku/software/TinySegmenter/) for Japanese and [chinese-tokenizer](https://github.com/yishn/chinese-tokenizer) for Chinese.

 #### Your language missing?
 If you can't find a stopword file for your language, you can try creating one with [`stopword-trainer`](https://github.com/eklem/stopword-trainer).
+We're happy to help you in the process.

 ### removeStopwords